About Port Eliza Lodge

 Ling Cod and other bottom fish

 They are ugly but make great fish and chips

 Lingcod are large, aggressive, bottom dwelling fish.
 They are characterized by a very large head and elongated body.
-For 2019 the limit is 2 per person per day, and 4 per trip.
-Rockfish of various species are also plentiful near the lodge, and the limit for 2019 is 3 per day and 6 per trip.
-New for 2019, all rockfish not being retained need to be returned to depth using a descending device.
+For 2021 the limit is 3 per person per day, and 6 per trip.
+Rockfish of various species are also plentiful near the lodge, and the limit 2019 is 3 per day and 6 per trip.
+All rockfish not being retained need to be returned to depth using a descending device.